aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/resize-eps-images/_index.md

 using System.Text;
 ```

-## Step 1: Resizing in Points
+## How to Resize EPS in Points

-Let's start by resizing an EPS image in points.
 Points are a standard unit of measurement in the printing industry.
+The example below doubles the original width and height.

 ```csharp
 public static void ResizeInPoints()